getodk/docs/docs/guide-end-of-form.rst

 The settings described can be set on a device and then :ref:`shared by QR code to other devices <sharing-settings-with-another-device>`.
 Alternately, and especially if different devices need to use different App Users, you can :ref:`create your own QR codes <create-settings-qr-code>`.

-To see how these options can be combined to achieve specific goals, see :ref:`the customizations for common workflows section <guide-form-states-common-workflows>`.
+To see how these options can be combined to achieve specific goals, see :ref:`the customizations for common workflows section <guide-end-form-common-workflows>`.

-.. _guide-form-states-auto-send:
+.. _guide-end-form-auto-send:

 Auto send setting
 ~~~~~~~~~~~~~~~~~